Skip to main content

 Do YAML Files Belong in Transcription Workflows?

 When you think about transcription output formats, JSON, SRT, and plain text files immediately come to mind.
 But lately I've been wondering: what about YAML?
 It feels like YAML has quietly taken over configuration management across the tech industry—from Docker Compose to Kubernetes manifests to CI/CD pipelines.
-Yet when it comes to transcription, YAML is conspicuously absent.
+Yet when it comes to AI transcription, YAML is conspicuously absent.
 Is there a good reason for that, or are we missing an opportunity?

 What YAML Actually Does Well